-The System's funded ratio on an Actuarial Value of Assets basis is projected to remain level for a year, as the valuation investment rate of return assumption decreases from 7.30% to 7.00%, and steadily increases thereafter, ultimately reaching 90% by 2050.
+The System's funded ratio on an Actuarial Value of Assets basis is projected to steadily increase, ultimately reaching 93% by 2051.

 The bottom graph shows the contributions by fiscal year.
 The member contributions are in purple and the State contributions are in gold.